oscarotero/ssx/README.md

 ### Adding Doctype:

-Any children content with the type `{ __html: string }` is considered raw HTML code that won't be escaped.
-You can use it to add the `<!doctype html>` declaration (something not possible in other JSX libraries):
+Any child with the shape `{ __html: string }` is treated as raw HTML and will not be escaped.
+This allows you to insert the `<!doctype html>` declaration directly (something not possible in other JSX libraries):

 ```html
 {{ __html: "<!DOCTYPE html>" }}